 Our curriculum shifts mindsets and embeds critical management skills through an integrated and interrelated set of courses.

 You will develop a set of key competencies for leadership in today’s global context by examining your strengths and areas for growth, and initiating an action plan for further learning and growth.
-Competencies and skills covered include building power and influence, communicating with outsiders and insiders, conflict management skills, interpersonal and motivation skills in a global context.
+Competencies and skills covered include communicating with outsiders and insiders, in a global context.
 You will develop your verbal and written communication skills, and listening and presentation skills.
-You will gain a theoretical and practical foundation for effective international management, as well as current knowledge and awareness of the practices of comparative international business communication in individual national settings.
+You will gain a theoretical and practical foundation of the practices of comparative international business communication in individual national settings.

 GMAN 704 - Data Analysis and Research Methods in Global Business

 You will learn to use data analysis to support of global managerial decision-making.
 Topics covered include descriptive statistics, probability models, decision theory, applied statistical analysis, and deterministic forecasting models.
 You will also have the opportunity to sharpen your computer spreadsheet skills.
 Basic research methods for research global consulting projects are also covered.